Uttar Pradesh: The Heartland of India

 Political Importance

-- Major political parties contest vigorously for these seats.
+- Major political parties contest these seats vigorously.

-- BJP, SP, Congress, BSP, Apna Dal, and other regional parties have strong influence.
+- BJP, SP, Congress, BSP, Apna Dal, and other regional parties have a strong Influence.

-- The large number of seats make UP a decisive factor in forming the central government.
+- The large number of seats makes UP a decisive factor in forming the central government.

 Impact on General Elections